Cubic zirconia: Phase relations in zirconia solids solutions

-When observing the phase diagram the cubic phase will crystallize first as the solution is cooled down no matter the concentration of Y2O3.
+As seen on the phase diagram, the cubic phase will crystallize first as the solution is cooled down no matter the concentration of Y2O3.
 If the concentration of Y2O3 is not high enough the cubic structure will start to break down into the tetragonal state which will then break down into a monoclinic phase.
-If the concentration of Y2O3 is between 2.5-5% the resulting product will be PSZ (partially stabilized zirconia) while monophasic cubic crystals will form from around 8-40%.
+If the concentration of Y2O3 is between 2.5–5% the resulting product will be PSZ (partially stabilized zirconia) while monophasic cubic crystals will form from around 8–40%.
 Below 14% at low growth rates tend to be opaque indicating partial phase separation in the solid solution (likely due to diffusion in the crystals remaining in the high temperature region for a longer time).
 Above this threshold crystals tend to remain clear at reasonable growth rates and maintains good annealing conditions.

 Doping

-Because of cubic zirconia's isomorphic capacity it can be doped with several elements to change the color of the crystal.
+Because of cubic zirconia's isomorphic capacity, it can be doped with several elements to change the color of the crystal.
 A list of specific dopants and colors produced by their addition can be seen below.

 Primary growth defects

-The vast majority of YCZ (yttrium bearing cubic zirconia) crystals clear with high optical perfection and with gradients of the refractive index lower than 5×10^-5.
+The vast majority of YCZ (yttrium bearing cubic zirconia) crystals are clear with high optical perfection and with gradients of the refractive index lower than 5×10^-5.
 However some samples contain defects with the most characteristic and common ones listed below.